johnttaylor/colony.pico/src/Cpl/Io/Serial/RP2040/Stdio/README.txt

 Note: The implement does NOT support the blocking semantics of the Cpl::Io
       streams.
-The design decision was for the implementation to be compatible/ useful on bare-metal systems, i.e. not threads required.
+The design decision was for the implementation to be compatible/ useful on bare-metal systems, i.e. no threads required.

 */